 Prolonged use of any type of painkiller for headaches can make them worse.
 If this situation is experienced or suspected, medical advice should be obtained and treatment should be discontinued.
 The diagnosis of medication overuse headache (MOH) should be suspected in patients who have frequent or daily headaches despite (or because of) the regular use of headache medications.

-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucosegalactose malabsorption should not take this medicine as it contains lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucosegalactose malabsorption should not take this medicine.